 The fact is, the Pirates went Under this number last year, in a season where they didn’t deserve to win 60 games based on their performance.

-This team is more likely to get worse before it gets better, so don’t worry about the low bar.
-Roll with the Under 62.5 wins for the Pirates this year.
+There’s a chance that this team gets worse before it gets better, so don’t worry about the low bar.
+Roll with the Under 67.5 wins for the Pirates this year.

 Pirates Player Prop Bets 2023